vippsas/vipps-partner/README.md

   Vipps for ("Spesifiser kort hvilke varer/tjenester dere selger").
 * Vipps has sent an email requesting additional information, but has not received a reply.
   Merchants should check their "spam" and try to search their email for "vipps".
 * The application has been declined.
 Vipps only informs the merchant about this, not the partner.
+The reason for declining may be related to risk and compliance, and thus sensitive.

 **Please note:** Partners should always check with the merchant for an updated status before contacting Vipps.